 Can I freeze cooked eggplant parmesan?

-Yes, the beauty about eggplant parmesan is that you can make it in bulk and freeze it either whole or in pieces for later use.
+Yes, the beauty about eggplant parm is that you can make it in bulk and freeze it either whole or in pieces for later use.
 Let the casserole cool completely, then cover tightly and refrigerate for 1 night.
-From there, you can freeze it in it's own dish (make sure it's freezer safe) but make sure it is well covered and protected.
+From there, you can freeze it in it’s own dish (make sure it’s freezer safe) but make sure it is well covered and protected.
 Or, you can cut smaller individual portions and wrap them up really well and freeze.
 Take out as much as you need at a time and heat, covered, in a medium-heated oven.

-Cooked eggplant parmesan would keep safe in the freezer, if wrapped well and protected, for 3 months or so.
+Baked eggplant parmesan would keep safe in the freezer, if wrapped well and protected, for 3 months or so.
 But personally, I would use it up earlier because the quality of the eggplant may be compromised the longer it sits in the freezer.

 Ingredients

-- 2 eggplants, thinly sliced length-wise
+- 2 eggplants thinly sliced length-wise

 - Salt

-- 2 large eggs, beaten
+- 2 large eggs beaten

 - Black pepper

-- ⅓ cup all-purpose flour
+- 1/3 cup all-purpose flour (or gluten-free flour)

-- 4 tbsp oil (I used Private Reserve Greek extra virgin olive oil)
+- 4 tbsp extra virgin olive oil

 - 2 cups tomato sauce, no salt added